 Learning doesn't start and stop at the doors of the lecture theatre.
 Sheffield is a city built on ideas, where you can go on experiencing new things every day.

 Expand your mind with cutting-edge theatre and film.
 Push your body harder and further with world-class sporting facilities.
 Or just forget about all that and go shopping.

 Or why not try...

 Filling up on film

 Celluloid thrillseekers find plenty on offer at the dozens of screens across Sheffield – and there are big student discounts aplenty.
-Pick from the blockbusters at the Odeon, Cineworld or Vue.
-For fans of independent film there's a real gem in the Showroom cinema, slap bang in the city centre.
+Pick from the blockbusters at the Odeon, Cineworld or Vue, or Sheffield's new nine-screen cinema The Light.
+For fans of independent film there's a real gem in Curzon Sheffield and the Showroom cinema, both slap bang in the city centre.
 A fabulous art deco building, the Showroom has been voted by Guardian readers the best indie cinema in Britain.
-Plus, we even have our own independent cinema conveniently located deep within the heart of our Students' Union.
+Curzon Sheffield has a rooftop bar.
+Plus, we have our own independent cinema conveniently located deep within the heart of our Students' Union.

 Our tip: Sheffield Doc/Fest, a mind-blowing, multi-venue annual festival of documentary films covering subjects from Chicago street gangs to the lives of scientists in Antarctica and teenage poets from Leeds.

 The play's the thing